Spectral decoupling in many-body quantum chaos: -invariance in spin systems and SYK

 The quantity we compute is the difference between $k=1$ frame potentials

 which we sometimes refer to informally as the `distance to $1$-invariance.'
 In computing this for systems breaking all symmetries, we take $\widetilde{\CE}_t$ to be the unitarily invariant ensemble and use the 1-invariant frame potential in Eqn.~\eqref{eq:FP1inv}.
-For time-reversal symmetric systems we use the invariant expressions derived in Section~\ref{sec:kinvsym}.
-But for SYK, which nontrivially realizes a particle-hole symmetry due to the interplay with charge-parity sectors, we derive the appropriate 1-invariant expressions for $\CF^{(1)}_{\widetilde{\CE}_t}$ below.
+For time-reversal symmetric systems we use the orthogonal and symplectic invariant expressions for the frame potential derived in Section~\ref{sub:kinvtsym}.
+For the SYK model, which nontrivially realizes a particle-hole symmetry due to the interplay with charge-parity sectors, we derive the appropriate 1-invariant expressions for $\CF^{(1)}_{\widetilde{\CE}_t}$ below.